wp-plugins/prosperent-suite/trunk/README.txt

 == Notes ==

-If you have any questions or suggestions, please feel free to ask me here or on the [Prosperent Community](http://community.prosperent.com/forum.php), or email me Prosperent Brandon at brandon@prosperent.com.
+If you have any questions or suggestions, please feel free to ask me here, on the [Prosperent Community](http://community.prosperent.com/forum.php) or email me Prosperent Brandon at brandon@prosperent.com.